About:

 Speaker:

-Toan Ha, MD, DrPH, MIH
+Toan Ha, MD, DrPH

 Assistant Professor, Department of Infectious Diseases & Microbiology